-In the days of Jesus weddings celebrations could last for over a week and food, drink and entertainment had to be provided for all the guests by the bridegroom.
-It would be a disgrace to the family if there was not plenty through out the time of the celebration.
+In the days of Jesus weddings celebrations could last for over a week and food, drink, and entertainment had to be provided for all the guests by the bridegroom.
+It would be a disgrace to the family if there was not plenty throughout the time of the celebration.
 That was what was happening at the celebration Jesus was attending and His mother.

-Mary, asked Him to do something about the wine shortage.
+Mary asked Him to do something about the wine shortage.
 Thus the wonderful miracle of Jesus turning water into wine occurred.
-Serving the best of everything at the first of the celebration was the normal thing to do but when the wine Jesus provided was served everyone was amazed for it was far better than what was served at the first and so the comment: “…but you have kept the good wine until now…” was heard.
+Serving the best of everything at the first of the celebration was the normal thing to do but when the wine Jesus provided was served, everyone was amazed for it was far better than what was served at the first and so the comment: “…but you have kept the good wine until now…” was heard.
 What can we learn from this miracle today?

-1. Christ’s participation in the events of life
+1. Christ’s participation in the events of Life

-Read: John 2:1-2
+Read John 2:1-2

 A. The Circumstances

 We are not told who is getting married, but it is probably some close kinsman to Jesus.
-It may be a brother, a sister, a cousin, etc. I say that because it seems to have been someone of close relation because Mary is involved in the festivities, (John 2:1-5).
+It may be a brother, a sister, a cousin, etc. I say that because it seems to have been someone of close relationships because Mary is involved in the festivities, (John 2:1-5).

-Lesson: If this scene teaches us anything, it tells us that Jesus chose to participate in this common, routine, everyday event.
+If this scene teaches us anything, it tells us that Jesus chose to participate in this common, routine, everyday event.
 Jesus isn’t just for Sunday!
 He desires, and deserves to be included in all of life!
 You see, He is either Lord of all, or He isn’t Lord at all in your life – Acts 10:36

 B. The Call